 A seafood platter will cost anything between 60,000 shillings (£20) to 120,000 shillings (£40), depending on which restaurant you go to and how close to the beach they are.

-I stayed in Jambiani and went to the Yellow Card Café for the seafood platter.
+I stayed in Jambiani at New Teddy’s on the Beach and went to the nearby Yellow Card Café for the seafood platter.
 I ate octopus in coconut sauce there the day before and because it was cooked perfectly, I decided to return for the seafood platter.
 I don’t know how familiar you are with octopus, but it is really hard to not overcook it – when it changes its texture from soft to chewy.

 I was not wrong; the chef did an amazing job grilling all the seafood to perfection.
 He even butterflied the prawns so that they come out easily from the shell.
 The platter was massive and came with calamari, octopus, tuna, king prawns, lobster and sea crayfish.
 On the side there was also a bowl of chips and a salad.
 I did not eat alone this entire feast, I wouldn’t have been able to.
 Needless to say, I didn’t need any dinner later that evening.

 The Zanzibar Pizza is not what you think it is: a pizza.
 In fact, it looks like it is quite popular in Stone Town’s night markets, but not outside it – or maybe I was unlucky and didn’t find it anywhere in Jambiani, where I was based during my trip to Zanzibar.